haw-mip02/analysis-rest/readme.md

 The Server answers with a `404` error if the request is faulty in any way.
-If a proper request was queried, the resulting data is process and JSON-Structure is returned, which contains an array of found clusters with words and their connected words, the polarities of the words, and the word popularity.
+If a proper request was queried, the resulting data is process and JSON-Structure is returned, which contains an array of found clusters with words and their connected words, the polarities of the words, word popularity and the center of the cluster.
 To verify the request and proper time conversion a `query` object is attached to the response as well:

 ```
 {
   "clusters": [
     {
+      "center": [0.102323, 1.223323]
       "connections": {
         "someword": {
           "other": 26,